Is This A Rental Scam?

 Renting in today’s world is much different than in the past.
 With many movers coming from out-of-state and even more looking for safer virtual and contactless home viewing options, rental scams are at an ultimate high.
 Spotting a scam can be tricky, scammers have gotten good at what they do.
 From creating realistic listings and even providing what looks to be a real lease, we’re going to give you our best tips on identifying rental scams.

 Apartment Scammers Prey on Tenants with Deadlines

 Moving in a tight window of time is stressful and can put you in a vulnerable position.
 Rental home scammers see you as an easy target.
-[Never volunteer your backstory/situation immediately]
+Never volunteer your situation or backstory immediately.

 Background Checks Before Seeing the Home